samthor/fast-text-encoding/README.md

 <small>

-^If this is run on Node v5.1 through v11 (when `Text...` was introduced), then this simply wraps `Buffer`, which supports many encodings and is native code.
+^If this polyfill used on Node v5.1 through v11 (when `Text...` was introduced), then this simply wraps `Buffer`, which supports many encodings and is native code.

 </small>